-Mapping for Justice
+Mapping for Climate and Justice

 Land disputes are a growing problem in many countries of the global South.
 Large-scale commercial farmland acquisitions, often carried out by international companies and investors, lead to the displacement of thousands of smallholder farmers every year.
 Commonly known as “Land Grabbing”, this trend threatens local people’s livelihoods and food security.
 Without formal land titles, local smallholders have no legal means to protect themselves against displacement and forced eviction.
 Land in many countries is held in a customary way and inherited from generation to generation.
 Missing maps and registration of traditional land rights make it easy for governments and investors to access traditionally used and owned land.